Enrique2007s/hangman_game/README.md

-ChatGPT for suggestions on various projects to create Copilot in VS Code suggesting code suggestions DeepSeek helped when I got stuck and did not know how to continue.
+ChatGPT for suggestions on various projects to create Copilot in VS Code suggesting code suggestions DeepSeek helped when I got stuck and did not know how to continue (example: some of the API use and coding suggestions for beter python codig conventions).
 Used in areas of doubt such as words_service.py script.
 Furthermore, DeepSeek helped me try to deploy my project to Heroku...
 Unsuccessfuly
 CodeInstitute Linter to confirm all Python code was correct Youtube had a great role in helping me determine how to create the project and what I could be able to accumplish wiht just Python